wooorm/retext-preset-wooorm/readme.md

 ## Compatibility

-This package is at least compatible with all maintained versions of Node.js.
+Projects maintained by me are compatible with maintained versions of Node.js.

-As of now, that is Node.js 14.14+ and 16.0+.
+When I cut a new major release, I drop support for unmaintained versions of Node.
-It also works in Deno and modern browsers.
+This means we try to keep the current release line, `retext-preset-wooorm@^4`, compatible with Node.js 12.

 ## Related